BYLAWS OF THE OREGON CHAPTER

 Section 13.
 Removal or Resignation.
 Any director who misses more than three consecutive board meetings without an excuse acceptable to the president may be given written notice of dismissal by the Chapter president and may be replaced in accordance with Section 11 above.

 Any officer may be removed by: (1) two-thirds of the members voting where a quorum is present, or (2) three-quarters of the full board, excluding the officer proposed to be removed.
 Any officer proposed to be removed shall be provided with advance written notice, including the reason for the proposed removal, and must have an opportunity to respond to the proposed removal in writing or in person.
 Any director or officer may resign at any time by providing a minimum of 30 days of written notice to the board.

 Any removal or resignation of a person as an officer automatically results in that person’s removal or resignation from the board.

-- Censure or suspension for violation of the Code of Professional Standards of the Society or of the Bylaws of the Portland Metro Chapter.
-Members of the Chapter Board of Directors who are removed shall be replaced in accordance with Section 11 above
+- Censure or suspension for violation of the Code of Professional Standards of the Society or of the Bylaws of the Oregon Chapter: Members of the Chapter Board of Directors who are removed for such cause shall be replaced in accordance with Section 12 above.

 - Failure to renew or cancellation of Chapter or Society membership, or